 The Maldives is idyllic beyond belief, and its magnificence is reflected in its weather.
 With near-perfect temperatures and a generally dry climate, it is truly a year-round destination, which means you have great flexibility when planning your luxury Maldives holiday.
 If you would like to discover The Maldives in combination with Sri Lanka, you might also want to consider the best time to visit Sri Lanka.

 If you are in the early planning stages, we've made a comprehensive Maldives FAQ guide.
-You might be wondering whether the seaplane transfer is really worth it?
-What board basis is right, whether style and vibe are important considerations or where best to take your family?
+You might be wondering whether the seaplane transfer is really worth it, what board basis is right, whether style and vibe are important considerations or where best to take your family.
 Not to be missed for anyone planning a Maldives holiday now.

 PLANNING A HOLIDAY TO THE MALDIVES?Definitive FAQ QUIDE